Foreigner for a Day

 - The Principality of Sealand.
 It started out as a bit of Loophole Abuse, being just far enough outside UK territorial waters that it was possible to set up a pirate radio station, but then it all went to the owner's head and Hilarity (and occasional gunfire) Ensued.

-- There's a house in Nevada that does this as a tourist gimmick and joke.
+- There's a house in Nevada that does this as a tourist gimmick and joke, known as Molossia.
+At one point it got taken over by internet critics.

 - Under French law, all males born in France can be conscripted into the French army regardless of actual citizenship.
 The English parents of future author Somerset Maugham were living in France at the time of his birth; they made arrangements for Maugham's mother to give birth inside the British embassy in Paris so that Somerset Maugham was officially born in Britain and he was exempt from this law.